 Upon arrival, the front door of the Doyle home was wide open, exposing a man standing on floors polished to the hilt by Mexican maids, and behind him plate glass framing the Golden Gate Bridge in all its orangey glory.
 The man held a long knife.

 Lafayette was standing in the courtyard and screaming, “He tried to kill me.”

-Hieu ordered Lafayette to stay outside while he entered the low-roofed, modern-style home with hand on the exposed service revolver riding his right hip.
+Hieu ordered Lafayette to stay outside while he entered the low-roofed, modern-style home with a hand on the exposed pistol riding his right hip.
 “Sir, place the knife on the floor and keep your hands where I can see them at all times.”